-In British Columbia, there are 26 regulated health professions, of which 25 are governed by 22 regulatory colleges under the Health Professions Act (HPA).
-The HPA is an 'umbrella' statute that provides a common regulatory framework for health professions in BC.
+In British Columbia, there are 26 regulated health professions, of which 25 are governed by 20 regulatory colleges under the Health Professions Act.
+The act provides a common regulatory framework for health professions in British Columbia.

 One profession (emergency medical assisting) is regulated by a government-appointed licensing board under a separate statute.

 Many social workers also practice within the health system.
 Social workers are a self-regulating profession governed by a regulatory college under the Social Workers Act.

 Inquiry into the College of Dental Surgeons of British Columbia

 The Honourable Adrian Dix, Minister of Health, has released the report, An Inquiry into the Performance of the College of Dental Surgeons of British Columbia and the Health Professions Act.
 The report is authored by Mr. Harry Cayton of the United Kingdom’s Professional Standards Authority.
 The report contains two parts:

 - Part 1 makes recommendations to College of Dental Surgeons of British Columbia; and,

 - Part 2 suggests possible approaches to modernization of BC’s overall health regulatory framework.

 Harry Cayton's report can be viewed here (PDF, 1.0MB).